Visit Athens, New York

 Launch your boat or kayak from the Athens Boat Launch on Route 385 near the park.
 Kayak and stand-up paddleboards are available for rent right in downtown Athens’ from Screaming Eagle Outdoor Adventures.
 Launch from 19 South Water Street and explore the Hudson River.
 Guided tours are also available by appointment.
 Go out with an experienced guide to master the fundamentals of paddling while exploring and learning more about the river and Catskill Region.
 Guided sunrise and sunset excursions are available as well.

-Athens restaurants are popular with locals and travelers.
 For locally sourced, house-made food, head to Athens’ Rooster where breakfast, lunch, and take-out are all on the menu.
 Enjoy overnight oats, lunch pizza, salads, and more.

 The Stewart House is Athens’ most coveted place to stay – a charming hotel offering riverfront views, sumptuously decorated rooms, and on-site dining that is open to all.
 The River Grill restaurant is open seasonally, inviting guests to feast on chef-prepared cuisine under a canopy of willow trees.
 Live music and a dedicated dock for boaters make the grill the perfect place to gather and dine, then head upstairs to your hotel room for a night in soft, downy comfort.

 Enjoy the scenic beauty of the Hudson River from Riverfront Park, the perfect place for a picnic or walk.
 Fridays in summer feature live musical performances at the bandstand from the Athens Performing Arts Council.
 Bring your dog to play at the Athens Bunker Hill Dog Park.
 The park is fenced in and offers plenty of green space for your pup to explore and meet new friends.